 #4 – CONSOLE TABLES

-Paint an existing console table ( my tutorial click here ) a neutral shade to blend with other hues in the same color scheme, or go bold if you want the entry table to be a feature piece.
+Paint an existing console table a neutral shade to blend with other hues in the same color scheme, or go bold if you want the entry table to be a feature piece.

-I painted my entry table a deep smoky blue color with gray undertones to keep it more neutral, and to add depth/dimension to my color palette.
+I painted my entry table a deep smoky blue color (with gray undertones to keep it more neutral).
+But it still adds depth and dimension to my color palette.

 This helps me to decorate with a monochromatic blue color scheme, while using yellow as my accent color.